JDG141/tri6-helpdesk-reporting-scripts/README.md

 # tri6-helpdesk-reporting-scripts
-Miscellaneous script sfor Trimester 6 Assignment 1
+Miscellaneous scripts for Trimester 6 Assignment 1

+**Note**: Any database credentials should be changed to real values before running the app.